dreddsa5dies/automateGo/projects/17_04_resizeAndAddLogo/README.md

-## Реализация на Go проектов части II
+## Go implementation of Part II projects
-### Глава 17 "Работа с изображениями"
+### Chapter 17 "Image manipulation"
-Учебный проект на странице 511
+Study project on page 511
-resizeAndAddLogo - Изменяет размеры всех изображений в указанном каталоге таким образом, чтобы они вписывались в квадрат с размерами 300х300, и добавляет изображение catlogo.png в его нижний правый угол.
+resizeAndAddLogo - Resizes all images in the specified directory to fit into a 300x300 square and adds the catlogo.png image to its bottom right corner.